Why scientists are expecting another 'crappy' year for glacier melt

 In 2018, he visited some of those sites and decided it was virtually pointless to return to several.

-"We're looking now at transferring the snowline measurement onto glaciers that are higher than the ones that Trevor initially set up," he said.
+"We're looking now at transferring the snowline measurement onto glaciers that are higher than the ones that Trevor initially set up," Lorrey said.

 "So, we've got index glaciers going extinct."